wp-plugins/youtube-embed-plus/readme.txt

 == Changelog ==

 = YouTube Embed 9.5 =
- Site origin information with each embed code as an extra security measure.
+ Google's extra security option for YouTube embeds.
+As described in their documentation, it enforces your site's origin with each YouTube embed to prevent third-party Javascript injection.

 = YouTube Embed 9.4 =
 Adds Autofit Widget option for Free and PRO users.
 Also adds slide from left animation to [Pro effects >>](http://www.embedplus.com/add-special-effects-to-youtube-embeds-in-wordpress.aspx)